Kirzus/Sorry-I-m-late/README.md

   - - - -

-                              Developed by Arnaud Malanda & friends from the Wild Code School
+                          Developed by Arnaud Malanda & colleagues from the Wild Code School